-We are witnesses today of the progressive fragmentation of the sciences, from the natural to the social.
-This pertains not only to sociology—all our fields are splintering into ever more contracted sub-disciplines and specializations.
-The trend in mind is leading to an acute deficit, a sweeping deficit of holistic and dauntless scrutiny into our problems in all their grandiosity.
-This is about more than just the issues vital to the 21st century, but also those crucial to our comprehension of challenges in our shared, social life.
+We are witnesses today of the progressive fragmentation of the sciences into ever more contracting sub-disciplines and specializations.
+This is leading to an acute deficit of holistic and dauntless scrutiny into our problems with all their grandiosity.
 Intensely missed is bold synthesis, a gaze anchored in deep wisdom and far-reaching knowledge, and an approach that is both friendly and open – all geared towards the sharing of our perceptions of quiddity.

-This is why this Master Lectures series – to which notable personages of contemporary social and humanistic thought have been invited to speak – is so important.
-Avoidance of the adjective “sociological” is conscious here because all the texts in the volume at hand refer to a much broader intellectual field.
-Striking, too, is the fact that all are strongly marked by an axiological dimension: discussed herein are responsibility, freedom, solidarity, trust, and reciprocity.
-The topics undertaken concern key quandaries of our contemporary times: a sense of community, populism, interpretations of the law and legal nihilism, new social movements, dilemmas and tensions inherent in the welfare state, and the social position of an ecclesiastical system.
-Among the masters we find an entire galaxy of renowned figures of great intellectual achievement and social authority.
+This is why this Master Lectures series – to which notable personages of contemporary social and humanistic thought of great intellectual achievement and social authority have been invited to speak – is so important.
+All the texts in the volume at hand refer to a broad intellectual field; striking, too, is the fact that all are strongly marked by an axiological dimension.
+The topics undertaken in this volume address key quandaries of our contemporary times.

 Anna Giza, Warsaw University